ldtteam/MinecoloniesWiki/pages/src/source/tutorials/schematics.md

 The Barracks and Barracks Tower always have a parent/child relationship (i.e. the towers are embedded within the barracks, not directly built separately with the build tool).
 It's also possible to do the same with other buildings -- either putting one or more buildings into a containing decoration (e.g. a "district" of related buildings) or even embedding buildings within other buildings.

 Some popular combinations are to embed couriers within the warehouse, and fields within the farmer.
-Others combinations are possible, depending on your goals for the style -- but don't go too overboard!
+Other combinations are possible, depending on your goals for the style -- but don't go too overboard!
 Some players like combination buildings since they fit nicely together, but others don't like them since they can take away flexibility and creativity when building a colony.

 When designing parent/child schematics, the key is the [light placeholder](../../source/items/placeholderblocks).
 The parent schematic needs to contain the child hut block in the correct position and rotation, along with light placeholders wherever there should be a block from the child, and the parent's own blocks.
 Similarly, the child schematic needs its own hut block and other blocks, and light placeholders wherever there should be a block from the parent.
 It can be helpful to make a temporary scan of either the parent or child and overlay them over the other to help line things up, or to build both together and then duplicate it and split apart the designs.